xuyifan-0731/STEPS_benchmark/GUIDE.md

 # Set up the environment

+> If you want to setup the lite environment, simply run `bash setup-lite.sh`.
+Otherwise, you can follow the instructions below to setup the environment step by step.

 ## STEP-I to STEP-III

 There is no need to set up the environment for STEP-I to STEP-III.
 You can skip this section.